Ketel Marte Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.85 team ERA ranks ninth among all MLB pitching staffs.
+- The Blue Jays have the eighth-ranked team ERA across all league pitching staffs (3.83).

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (117 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 118 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.